Processing claims for Age Pension and Pension Bonus 065-03030050

 Follow-up actions in Process Direct for claims finalised in Customer Record and Customer First:

 Send a manual letter + Read more ...
-If the customer is deceased, a manual grant letter (Q999) must be issued.
-The grant letter must be issued to the:
+If the customer is deceased, issue a manual grant letter (Q999).
+Issue the grant letter to the:

 The Resources page contains an example of suitable text for these letters. |